 - Stand catering is possible in compliance with the current legal regulation on infection protection measures against the further spread of the Corona virus.
 The following has to be observed in this respect:

-- The catering or service staff at the trade fair stand must wear a face covering or mask when serving food.
+- The catering staff on the exhibition stand must wear a medical mask when serving food.